~ Curious And Unusual ~ - 2 - Rome's Talking Statues |

 two images of water-sellers, from illustrations of the 16th-17th centuries |

-Nobody knows exactly who carved the Facchino; being a fine work, despite its present condition, even Michelangelo was (wrongly) included among the range of authors.
+Nobody knows exactly who carved the Facchino; being a fine work, despite its present condition, even Michelangelo was (wrongly) included among the range of authors credited for its making.

 Madama Lucrezia |